open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 1: Create the main sequence

 When you start OpenSesame, you see the 'Get started!' tab (%FigGetStarted).
 A list of templates is shown below 'Start a new experiment'.
 These templates provide convenient starting points for new experiments.
 After you saved an experiment the first time, recently opened experiments are shown under 'Continue with a recent experiment'.
-At the bottom of the page there are links to the documentation (which includes this tutorial), the community forum, and a page with professional (paid) support options.
-And of course a link where you can buy us a cup of coffee to help us stay awake while we are working on providing the best free software!

 %--
 figure:
  id: FigGetStarted
  source: get-started.png
  caption: |
-  The 'Get started' dialog on OpenSesame start-up.
+  The 'Get started' panel on OpenSesame start-up.
 --%

 Click on 'Default template' to start with a minimal experimental template.

 By default there is a main SEQUENCE, which is simply called *experiment*.
-Click on *experiment* in the overview area (by default on the left side, see %FigInterface) to open its controls in the tab area.
+Click on *experiment* in the overview area (by default on the left side, see %FigGetStarted) to open its controls in the tab area.
 The *experiment* SEQUENCE consists of two items: a `notepad` called *getting started* and a SKETCHPAD called *welcome*.

-We don't need these two items.
-Remove *getting_started* by right-clicking on it in the overview area and selecting 'Delete' (shortcut: `Del`).
-Remove *welcome* in the same way.
-The *experiment* SEQUENCE is now empty.

-%--
-figure:
- id: FigInterface
- source: interface.png
- caption: "The default layout of the OpenSesame interface."
---%

 <div class='info-box' markdown='1'>